The best smart home devices you can buy right now (Winter 2018)

 - View All 6 Articles In This Series

-Smartwatches haven't been the smashing success that many manufacturers hoped they would be, but that doesn't mean all of them are bad or useless.
-Not everyone needs or wants a screen on their wrist, but for those of us who like tracking workouts and responding to notifications without reaching for a phone, they can be great tools.
+Not everyone needs or wants a screen on their wrist, but for those of us who like tracking workouts and responding to notifications without reaching for a phone, smartwatches and fitness trackers can be fantastic tools.
+They can give us enhanced insight into our health, or simply give us easier access to tools and controls without pulling a phone out.